samasri/omr/tools/compiler/OMRStatistics/sourceCodeProcessors/manualVirtualizationHelper/README.md

 	* Function implementations from source code are found by grepping for the function name prefixed by `::` (such as `::yankIndexScalingOp()`).
 	* Grep results that are splitted by spaces, the part that has `OMR::` or `J9::` is considered the function call being searched for.
 So for example, if a function returns a class of type other than `TR`, it is not considered.
 	* Function definition is considered to have implementation if it is of the following form: `OMR::X86::CodeGenerator::yankIndexScalingOp()` (last part is function name, before last part is class name, the rest is the namespace)
+	* Cases where a pointer is returned	will have `*` attached to the qualified function name, which will appear in the namespace.
+Hence, if the namespace starts with `*`, it is removed.
+If the `*` appears anywhere else is the namespace, it is printed as an error.
 	* Function implementation is checked to be for the right class before considering it implemented.
 For instance in `OMR::X86::CodeGenerator::yankIndexScalingOp()`, the className is extracted and compared to `CodeGenerator` to make sure `yankIndexScalingOp()` belongs to the target class.
 * Function is considered unimplemented if it is not implemented in neither header files nor source files.
 * If a function definition is found in `OMR`, its status is not affected by finding it again in `J9`. (_PRINT\_1_ case)